WllaTalafha/reading-notes/puttingItAllTogether.md

 ### 3-Explain how either map or reduce operates, with regards to higher-order functions

-It builds a value by repeatedly taking a single element from the array and combining it with the current value.
+reduce >> It builds a value by repeatedly taking a single element from the array and combining it with the current value.

 ## Things I want to know more about